Information barriers in Microsoft Teams

 - Education: Students in one school aren't able to look up contact details for students of other schools.

 - Legal: Maintaining the confidentiality of data that is obtained by the lawyer of one client and preventing it from being accessed by a lawyer for the same firm who represents a different client.

 - Government: Information access and control are limited across departments and groups.

-- Professional services: A group of people in a company is only able to chat with a client or specific customer via guest access during a customer engagement.
+- Professional services: A group of people in a company is only able to chat with a client or a specific customer via guest access during a customer engagement.